 Writing minutes of the meeting is essential to record everything that was agreed upon and exchanged during the meeting.
 In other words, it is the summary.
 You can inspire from the agenda and the information gathered, then formalize it into a debriefing.

 Psst!
-Our minutes’ template could be useful to you to write them properly.
+Our minutes’ template could be useful for you to write them properly.

 Once it is complete, it is time to send it to the participants so that they can consult it.
 Also, it is important to compile all documentation in one collaborative and secure location for future reference.